-Enterprise Network II: In this Sample, the average delay for email applications has increased to 11.64 s due to the impact of additional load on the network.
+Enterprise Network II: In this sample, the average delay for email applications increases to 11.64 s due to the impact of additional load on the network.

-Enterprise Network III: In this Sample, the average delay for e-mail applications has dropped down to 0.89 s due to the increased link speed.
+Enterprise Network III: In this sample, the average delay for e-mail applications has dropped down to 0.89 s due to the increased link speed.

-Enterprise Network IV: In this Sample, the average delay for the e-mail application has increased to 6.33 s since voice has a higher priority over data, and the routers will first serve the voice packets in its queue and only then route the data packets.
+Enterprise Network IV: In this sample, the average delay for the e-mail application has increased to 6.33 s since voice has a higher priority over data.
+Since priority scheduling is implemented in the routers, they first serve the voice packets in the queue and only then serve the email packets.